whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter3.md

     <p>
       Once the party escapes or the devils are destroyed, Genevieve the Younger will ask the party to accompany her back to the loyalist hideout, where she will give them more details on the situation in Cur'Mestin.
     </p>
-    <h4>Sneaking into the Castle</h4>
+    <h3>Sneaking into the Castle</h3>
     <p>
       The party may at some point decide to sneak or talk their way into other parts of Castle Octavius, whether to free the druid imprisoned in the dungeon, assassinate Duchess Octavius, or steal something of value.
     </p>
+    <h4>1.
+The North Gatehouse</h4>
-    <p><strong>1.
-The North Gatehouse</strong> The North Gatehouse is manned by 4 human guards, stationed on the second level.
+    <p>The North Gatehouse is manned by 4 human guards, stationed on the second level.
 There is a small stairwell that leads up to that level on the ground floor.
 Their are several 2 foot by 2 foot openings in the floor of the second floor that they can pour boiling pitch down in the case of an incursion.</p>
+    <h4>2.
+Barracks</h4>
-    <p><strong>2.
-Barracks</strong> The barracks is a two floor structure with sleeping quarters for the castles soldiers.
+    <p>The barracks is a two floor structure with sleeping quarters for the castles soldiers.
 The ground floor is general living quarters, with tables, chairs, storage, etc. The second floor is sleeping quarters, with a gender partition in the middle of the room.
 There are generally 10-15 guards off duty in the barracks at any time.
 Only the human guards stay in the primary barracks.</p>
+    <h4>3.
+Corner towers.</h4>
-    <p><strong>3.
-Corner towers.</strong> The large round corner towers are manned by a mix of devil and human guards (3 of each per tower).
+    <p>The large round corner towers are manned by a mix of devil and human guards (3 of each per tower).
 The first floor is sleeping quarters and barracks space, while the top level is the watch post.</p>
+    <h4>4.
+Commander's Quarters</h4>
-    <p><strong>4.
-Commander's Quarters</strong> The quarters for Genevieve's captain of the guard, he has been replaced by a chain devil, who has turned the quarters into his personal playground.
+    <p>The quarters for Genevieve's captain of the guard, he has been replaced by a chain devil, who has turned the quarters into his personal playground.
 Peasants, barely alive from torture, are chained to the wall, and chains hang from the ceiling throughout the room.</p>
+    <h4>5.
+Duchess Octavius Apartments</h4>
-    <p><strong>5.
-Duchess Octavius Apartments</strong> The apartments of the Duchess.
+    <p>The apartments of the Duchess.
 The ground floor has living quarters and an office, as well as her daughters bedroom.
 The upper floor is the duchesses personal quarters, which remain locked at all times.
 Her communication stone is hidden under a floorboard by her bed.</p>
+    <h4>6.
+Guest room apartments.</h4>
-    <p><strong>6.
-Guest room apartments.</strong> These rooms were once quarters dedicated to housing visiting functionaries, courtiers, and other persons of relatively high station.
+    <p>These rooms were once quarters dedicated to housing visiting functionaries, courtiers, and other persons of relatively high station.
 Today they remain locked at all times, and serve as housing for the Duchesses fiendish servants.</p>
+    <h4>7.
+Great Hall</h4>
-    <p><strong>7.
-Great Hall</strong> The Great Hall, where the duchess holds court, deals with matters of state, and hosts important functions.
+    <p>The Great Hall, where the duchess holds court, deals with matters of state, and hosts important functions.
 Excepting one of these functions the room generally stands empty, with Genevieve's throne of skulls at the head of the room, and a long table going down the center.
 The large stairway to the north of the Great Hall heads down to the dungeons.</p>
+    <h4>8.
+The South Gate</h4>
-    <p><strong>8.
-The South Gate</strong> The south gate is generally the receiving gate for visitors to the castle.
+    <p>The south gate is generally the receiving gate for visitors to the castle.
 It is less imposing than the north gate, lacking the flanking towers, but still has a double gate/portcullis and oil drop points from the second floor.
 The gate is generally manned by the Duchess butler and a pair of human guards.</p>
+    <h4>9.
+Receiving Room</h4>
-    <p><strong>9.
-Receiving Room</strong> The receiving room stands just inside the south gate, and has another large gate on the far end for horses to pass through into the courtyard.</p>
+    <p>The receiving room stands just inside the south gate, and has another large gate on the far end for horses to pass through into the courtyard.</p>
+    <h4>10.
+Courtyard</h4>
-    <p><strong>10.
-Courtyard</strong> The open courtyard is maintained open grass for animals to graze.
+    <p>The open courtyard is maintained open grass for animals to graze.
 People living in the castle regularly pass through the courtyard on their way from one section of the castle to another.</p>
+    <h4>11.
+Kitchens.</h4>
-    <p><strong>11.
-Kitchens.</strong> The castle kitchens.
+    <p>The castle kitchens.
 Regularly filled with servants and cooks preparing food for the various castle staff and soldier.</p>
+    <h4>12.
+Pantry.</h4>
-    <p><strong>12.
-Pantry.</strong> The storage space for the kitchens, includes the castles alcohol reserves.</p>
+    <p> The storage space for the kitchens, includes the castles alcohol reserves.</p>
+    <h4>13.
+Servant's Quarters.</h4>
-    <p><strong>13.
-Servant's Quarters.</strong> The castle staff live in small apartments in this area.</p>
+    <p>The castle staff live in small apartments in this area.</p>
+    <h4>14.
+Storage.</h4>
-    <p><strong>14.
-Storage.</strong> A storage area for dry goods.</p>
+    <p> A storage area for dry goods.</p>
+    <h4>15.
+Fletcher/Weaponsmith</h4>
-    <p><strong>15.
-Fletcher/Weaponsmith</strong> The castle weaponsmith and fletcher works in this room with his apprentices.</p>
+    <p> The castle weaponsmith and fletcher works in this room with his apprentices.</p>
+    <h4>16.
+Blacksmith</h4>
-    <p><strong>16.
-Blacksmith</strong> The castle blacksmith with his two apprentices has his shop in this room.</p>
+    <p> The castle blacksmith with his two apprentices has his shop in this room.</p>
+    <h4>17.
+Stables</h4>
-    <p><strong>17.
-Stables</strong> The stables of the castle, has 5 horses currently in stable, and a stableboy.</p>
+    <p> The stables of the castle, has 5 horses currently in stable, and a stableboy.</p>
+    <h4>18.
+Square tower.</h4>
-    <p><strong>18.
-Square tower.</strong> The four square towers are each manned by 2 bearded devils, armed with heavy crossbows as well as their glaives.
+    <p> The four square towers are each manned by 2 bearded devils, armed with heavy crossbows as well as their glaives.
 The ground floor of each tower is unmanned storage space.</p>
+    <h4>19.
+Guard's Room</h4>
-    <p><strong>19.
-Guard's Room</strong> The regular prison guards have been replaced by 3 barbed devils, who are busily torturing a prisoner.
+    <p>The regular prison guards have been replaced by 3 barbed devils, who are busily torturing a prisoner.
 The guards room has several implements of torture, and a desk, where the keys to the cells lay.
 Hidden in the desk is an old prison register that lists the criminals in prison and their crimes.
 There is also a column listing planned release date, in which all of the previous writing has been scratched out and replaced with 'never'.</p>
+    <h4>20.
+The Druid's Cell</h4>
-    <p><strong>20.
-The Druid's Cell</strong> The captured druid, Amra Olojeon, was thrown in prison for attacking a guard.
+    <p>The captured druid, Amra Olojeon, was thrown in prison for attacking a guard.
 She did attack the guard, because the guard was a bearded devil who was torturing some animals in her forest for fun.
 If rescued, she will point the party to the location of a secret stash outside the city where she hid her cloak of elven kind.</p>
+    <h4>21.
+East Cell Block</h4>
-    <p><strong>21.
-East Cell Block</strong> The east cell block is completely full.
+    <p> The east cell block is completely full.
 6 of the prisoners are in for treason (assisting the loyalists), 2 for contempt of court (looked at the duchess wrong), and the other 4 for various minor crimes (theft, breaking and entering, jay walking, trespassing).</p>
+    <h4>22.
+West Cell Block</h4>
-    <p><strong>22.
-West Cell Block</strong> The west cell block is mostly empty, and appears to be reserved for more dangerous criminals.
+    <p> The west cell block is mostly empty, and appears to be reserved for more dangerous criminals.
 A permanent silence spell fills this cell block, slowly driving those who occupy it insane.
 The captured druid sits in the second cell on the right.
 A murderer, driven mad by his own thoughts, is scratching at the bars just across from her.
 A wizard who defied the duchess is covered in self inflicted wounds, and has written a treatise on magical theory on the walls of his cell, in his own blood.
 Two of the cells have been used by the devils to store the corpses of their torture victims, and are piled high with dismembered bodies.
 The smell of rotting flesh fills the whole cell block.
 The last cell contains a little girl, who is in fact a cambion in disguise.
 If freed, the wizard (use the 'evoker' entry from Volo's Guide to Monsters), the murderer (use the 'gladiator' entry from the monster manual), and the cambion will all attack, both the party and each other, as soon as the cell block has been cleared.
 The druid will assist the party in this fight if it takes place (use the druid entry from the monster manual for Amra's statistics).</p>
     <img style="max-width:100%;" src="/images/maps/castleoctavius.png" alt="map of Castle Octavius" />
     <img style="max-width:100%;" src="/images/maps/castleoctaviusdungeon.png" alt="map of Castle Octavius" />
   </div>
   <div id="chapter3loyalistshideout">
-    <h3>The Loyalists' Hideout</h3>
+    <h2>The Loyalists' Hideout</h2>
     <p>
       The Loyalist's Hideout is an inn outside the walls of the city to the east.
 If the party agrees to help the cause, the innkeeper will comp their stay, drinks, and food.
     </p>